oubiwann/lcmap-system/docs/source/includes/_clients.md

 cURL and client access are demonstrated in the following document while using the same prose for describing the overall experience.

-To view example code for any one of the language-specific libraries, be sure to select the appropriate tab in the upper-right of this docuemtnation site.
+To view example code for any one of the language-specific libraries, be sure to select the appropriate tab in the upper-right of this documentation site.

 ## Installation